vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ![image](/airgapped/add-cert2.png)

-Input the Registry host URL, TLS Certificate of the registry (content of `registry0.crt`), Username, and Password.
+Input the Registry host URL, TLS Certificate of the registry (the content of `registry0.crt`), Username, and Password.
 Note that while the UI states that the Username and Password are optional, they are currently mandatory.

 ![image](/airgapped/add-cert3.png)